 The six appointees shall be chosen to ensure the commission reflects this state's diversity, including, but not limited to racial, ethnic, geographic, and gender diversity.
 However, it is not intended that formulas or specific rations be applied for this purpose.
-(Gov't Code §8252.g)
+(Gov. Code, § 8252, subd. (g).)